rladigital/rla-static-site/src/pages/solutions/customer-relationship.md

 <column large="5">
     <p>
       Never take a relationship for granted.
-Earn <gatsbylink to="/?solution=customer-loyalty">customer loyalty</gatsbylink> by attending to their needs and desires.
+Earn <solutionlink solution="customer-loyalty">customer loyalty</solutionlink> by attending to their needs and desires.
 Observe data carefully, and act on it wisely.
     </p>
 </column>